Sēti Berbere Beef Flatbreads

 Beef spiced with berbere is a classic Ethiopian pairing and our inspiration for this recipe featuring our Classic Blend, Sēti Berbere.
-We also borrowed technique from a traditional Armenian flatbread, lahmajoun, where finely ground, spiced beef is spread on bread dough, topped with a bit of fresh cheese, then baked in a blazing-hot oven.
+We also borrowed a technique from a traditional Armenian flatbread, lahmajoun, where finely ground, spiced beef is spread on bread dough, topped with a bit of fresh cheese, then baked in a blazing-hot oven.

-For this recipe, we use queso fresco as a stand-in for ayib — an Ethiopian cow’s milk, fresh cheese that’s often homemade — but you could use farmer’s cheese instead.
+For this recipe, we use queso fresco as a stand-in for ayib — an Ethiopian cow’s milk fresh cheese that’s often homemade — but you could use farmer’s cheese instead.
 The dough for these flatbreads is easily made, but you could substitute store-bought pizza dough if you’re short on time.

 For the dough:

 For flatbread topping:

 1 small yellow onion, roughly chopped (about ½ cup)

 2 cloves garlic (about 1 tablespoon)

 1 plum tomatoes, roughly chopped (about ¾ cup)

 2 tablespoons tomato paste